 Schools registered will be eligible to receive $20 of startup capital per registered student.
 We have limited funds so this is on a first-in-best-dressed basis.

-Real money makes it very immersive, and students love it!
-To support the ongoing growth of the program, the expectation is that students pay back their $20 plus a $1 ‘legacy donation’ at the end of the challenge to keep the program sustainable and maintain a ‘bank’ to support future students.
+Real money makes the program experience more immersive – and students love it!
+To support the ongoing growth of the program, the expectation is that students pay back their $20 plus a $1 ‘legacy donation’ at the completion of the program.

-We encourage schools to have the option of self-funding the program internally.
+Schools also have the option to self-fund the program internally.